 Most studies for athletes have used taurine dosages of 1,000-10,000 mg a day.
 Although taurine supplementation is considered pretty safe, you better limit your daily taurine dosage to 3,000 mg.

 A daily dosage of 3,000 mg is enough for athletes!

 Also, this dosage is more than enough to protect vegans from taurine deficiency.
 Furthermore, a daily taurine dosage of 3,000 mg can increase energy levels and help obese people burn more belly fat and lose weight!

 Food high in taurine

 Only a few foods contain taurine.
 Meat, fish, and eggs are the only good dietary sources.

 Is taurine in energy drinks too much?

-Taurine is a key component in most energy drinks and has gained huge publicity, as an energy booster.
+Taurine is a key component in most energy drinks or even soda soft drinks and has gained huge publicity, as an energy booster.
 Energy drinks contain 750-1,000 mg of taurine per serving.
 Certainly, this dose can’t cause toxicity.

 On the other hand, long-term side effects of consuming huge doses of taurine, along with caffeine, and sugar aren’t well-studied.
 Hence, you shouldn’t depend on energy drinks for taking taurine.
 Prefer taurine supplements.
 Compare prices on Amazon.